algorithmic-andy/royal_ur/README.md

 Agents can generate their own experience while simultaneously adapting to the strategies produced by other agents.

+Agents decide moves by combining statistical information produced by an offensive coach, a defensive coach, and a narrator.

+Agents do not know specifics of the game played but instead how to trace efficient trajectories through the solution space by an incomplete collection of independent information.

 This creates a potentially open-ended process:

 $$